 Having a strong foundation in sustainability is like having a house with four sturdy pillars: each room depends on the other for success.
 Developing an ICSP will help King Township get our "house" in order.

-The Sustainable King Grant Program offers funding to assist community organizations with projects or initiatives that support the sustainability goals, as outlined in King's Integrated Community Sustainability Plan (ICSP).
+The Sustainable King Grant Program offers funding to aassist community organizations with projects or initiatives that support the sustainability goals, as outlined in King's Sustainability Plan.
 King's Sustainability Advisory Committee will consider funding projects that support one or more of the goals, strategies or action items outlined in the plan.

 Sustainable King Grant Application - Fillable Form